The Best Middle Eastern Restaurants In Sydney

 Sefa, Bondi

-Sefa, a middle eastern haven in Sydney, was established by Utku Ayhan, a restaurateur hailing from Istanbul.
+Sefa, a Middle Eastern haven in Sydney, was established by Utku Ayhan, a restaurateur hailing from Istanbul.
 Sefa has earned its reputation as a go-to spot for ancient Levantine flavours, a culinary trove from the Middle East.
 The menu is hearty, with a combination of traditional foods containing legumes, grains, spices and dairy.
 Eat your way through slow-cooked lamb, dish and flavourful spiced chicken.
 Complementing this are an assortment of North African dips, house-made pickles and other produce harvested from Sefa’s very own garden.
 Find out more here

 Jimmys Falafel, CBD